eddiemoore/StructureCreator-Extension/README.markdown

 New in Version 2.0.1
 --------------------
-  - Added [TweenMax](http://www.greensock.com/tweenmax/) to package selector
+  - Added [TweenMax](http://www.greensock.com/tweenmax/) to package selector.
+(See [http://www.greensock.com/licensing/](http://www.greensock.com/licensing/) for licensing details)

 New in Version 2.0.0
 --------------------